 Systems in “Inventory” or “Maintenance” state will not incur any charge

 This billing distinction between systems has been introduced to simplify the system deactivation/activation process.
 In some cases it may save you money and/or administration effort.
-For instance, if you want to remove an AirLink gateway from operation (e.g. for maintenance purpose, or if you simply do not want it to incur unnecessary charges), you can simply change its status to “Maintenance”, rather than needing to delete it from the system and then to add it back later.
-See here for more details on switching to maintenance.
+For instance, if you want to deactivate an AirLink gateway (e.g. if you do not want it to incur unnecessary charges at startup), you can turn Activate Device off at registration.
+See here for more information.

 Account Management functionality brings full visibility on your account including token consumption and remaining token stock so that you can actively manage it.